 - To become an administrator, or maybe the new owner of the blog.

 Note that the invitation - to a private blog or a team blog - has an expiration date.
-If you want to access the blog, you are supposed to accept membership when you open the email (or view the blog once) - you should not use the invitation itself as a token for ongoing access.
-The stated guest membership period may, or may not, be accurate.
+If you intend to accept the invitation, you should consider it seriously, and act promptly.

 The login process will not verify for you, that you are using the correct Blogger account - that is your responsibility.
 Always use the correct account, when accepting membership.